signetlabdei/lorawan/doc/lorawan.rst

 specifications.

-To represent these two models, the module features two generic ``LoraPhy`` and ``LoraMac`` base classes.
+To represent these two models, the module features two generic ``LoraPhy`` and ``LorawanMac`` base classes.
 These classes are then extended by classes that model the peculiarities of the two wireless network devices: the End Device (ED) and the Gateway (GW).
 So, the PHY layers can be modeled by use of ``EndDeviceLoraPhy`` and ``GatewayLoraPhy`` classes, while objects of class